PGomes92/opensignalsreader/README.md

 http://bitalino.com/en/software

 ### Important Notes
+- Please **do not sent support e-mails for the use of this package to PLUX**.
+This package is not part of any of PLUX's solutions, but an independent open-source package to facilitate the data import stored in OpenSignals files.
+Use the [issue board of this repository](https://github.com/PGomes92/opensignalsreader/issues) in case you find any issues with this package or if you need any support.
 - OpenSignals (r)evolution files in .H5 or .EDF format are not supported (yet)
 - No multi-device acquisition functions supported (yet, currently limited to a single device only)
 - Number of plotted signals is currently limited to 6 signals only